-- 8-0, Motion to recommend approval of PHO-2-24-Z-127-96-6 with additional stipulations passed with Committee Members Barua, Broberg, Mager, Maloney, Meier, Pritchette, Schiller and Chair Gasparro in favor. - Mr. Mager commented on his vote as in favor but wants to note that there is a great tendency to have land not activating the street or neighborhood and believed when we talk about city centers this is a missed opportunity, and added this is a bigger issue than for this case and this applicant.
+8-0, Motion to recommend approval of PHO-1-24-Z-10-96-6 passed with Committee Members Barua, Broberg, Mager, Maloney, Meier, Pritchette, Schiller and Chair Gasparro in favor.

+Mr. Mager commented on his vote as in favor but wants to note that there is a great tendency to have land not activating the street or neighborhood and believed when we talk about city centers this is a missed opportunity, and added this is a bigger issue than for this case and this applicant.